tedai-hackathon/information-2023/playbook.md

 ## Application Review process

-We had a total of 91 applications accepted with ~250 participants.
+We got a total of 91 applications with ~250 participants.
+An Application Entrant rubric was created to ensure equitable evaluation of the application.
+Each core team member reviewed a specific number of applications.
+We were limited by the capacity of the place hosting the hackathon so unfortunately could not accept them all.
+The applications were graded as green, purple, orange, and red.
+The applications in each bucket were approved based on how many applicants could be accommodated.
+FWIW this may not be the criteria next time.

 ## Judging